radamanthiss/beer_bar_api/README.md

   }

 # RECOMENDATIONS
 for a best performance to test the frontend, first call the endpoint for create and order to have data for test

+# testing
+to test the scenarios please run this command in the beerbar folder python manage.py test